 Review and Rating of The Golf Club Of Texas in San Antonio

-Located about 15 miles west of San Antonio, The Golf Club of Texas is a fun and interesting layout that was originally designed by Lee Trevino.
-The Golf Club of Texas is the only signature Lee Trevino course in Texas and the course was recognized by Golf Digest in 2006 as one of the “Best Places to Play in San Antonio.”
+Located about 15 miles west of San Antonio, The Golf Club of Texas is a fun and interesting layout that was originally designed by Lee Trevino, in fact, it's the only signature Lee Trevino course in Texas In 2015 the course went through a change in owners, a new management company, and a $6 million renovation.
+The routing of the course remained the same but noted architect Roy Bechtol made several changes including:

 The front nine is your opportunity to warm up and score - some of the holes that we really liked on the front nine included:

 The fairways at The Golf Club of Texas leverage the gently rolling natural terrain creating some minor downhill shots from elevated tee boxes or slight uphill shots to raised greens.
-The fairway grass is all new and still maturing and when we played there were several bare spots that should fill in over the next year - the Zoysia grass makes for a superior playing surface.
+We loved the Zoysia grass which makes for a superior playing surface.
 The rough was cut short and very playable - but miss that and you're most likely lost in the natural area and small willow trees.
 The fairways are wide and forgiving from the tee box to the green.
-Some large apartment complexes overlook some of the holes on the back - otherwise it's just you and nature!
+Some large apartment complexes sit way back of the fairway and overlook some of the holes on the back - otherwise, it's just you and nature!
+No side by side holes and no homes with barking dogs - it's peaceful and quiet except for the birds, the wind blowing through the trees and grass and some minor freeway noise in the distance.

 The greens at The Golf Club of Texas are a variety of shapes and most are huge - making them easier to hit but also making for some very long and challenging putts.
 You won't find a lot of slope and undulation but there is enough to make putting pretty challenging.
-When we played the greens were soft and held the ball well, ran true, and at a good speed of around 10 or so.
-Like the fairways, they are still maturing and it won't be long before The Golf Club of Texas should be able to claim that they are some of the best in Texas.
+When we played the greens were firm, ran true, and at a good speed of around 10 or so.
+Zoyzia makes the greens firm which means if you come in high you're not going to stick, so play more of a bump and run shot.
 Some of the greens are raised and all but one are guarded by one or two bunkers.

 The bunkers range from good sized to long, skinny, and gigantic waste type bunkers!
 A recent rain had soaked the bunkers making them tough to play.
-Normally they would have soft, fluffy, and thick sand.
-They were very well maintained and manicured and the lips were manageable - a few inches to a foot or two.
+They were not in very good shape and management admitted such and stated that club rules say you can take a lateral lie and not have to play out of the bunker.

-The clubhouse is cool, the pro shop has the basics, the grill serves some good food, and the bar is great for a few drinks after your round.
-For practice, you'll find two putting greens, a chipping and pitching area with sand bunker, and a driving range.
+The clubhouse is cool, the pro shop is well stocked, the grill serves some good food, and the bar is great for a few drinks after your round.
+For practice, you'll find two putting greens, a chipping and pitching area with a sand bunker, and a driving range.
 The GPS is excellent.
 The staff is very friendly and outgoing.

 Here's How Texas Outside Determines the Scorecard Rating